2017 Chicago torture incident: Perpetrators and legal proceedings

+Misleading News Coverage

+In January 2017, after the events took place, CBS Radio News reported, "The viral video of a beating and knife attack in Chicago suggests the assault had racial overtones.
+CBS's Dean Reynolds tells us the victim is described as a mentally challenged teenager.
+In the video he is choked and repeatedly called the n-word.
+His clothes are slashed and he is terrorized with a knife.
+His alleged captors repeatedly reference Donald Trump."
+This description, which implied that a black victim was tortured by white Trump supporters, was criticized by conservatives, including Jack Armstrong and Joe Getty at the San Francisco CBS Radio News affiliate KCBS (AM).

 Aftermath and reactions

 The live stream was later deleted, but archives still exist.
 There was widespread outrage over the beating.
 In its aftermath, the hashtag #BLMKidnapping was trending on Twitter, implying a connection with the Black Lives Matter (BLM) movement.
 None of the attackers specifically mentioned Black Lives Matter in the video and the police found there to be no connection.
 Representatives for Black Lives Matter's Chicago branch denounced the beating and stated that they were uninvolved, and police stated that they found no evidence that Black Lives Matter was the motive of the incident.
 Some media pundits, such as Glenn Beck, suggested that the rhetoric of Black Lives Matter and its supporters had encouraged the attackers, while other commentators disputed this claim.

-Former President Barack Obama released a statement condemning the incident, saying, "What we have seen as surfacing, I think, are a lot of problems that have been there a long time...
+President Barack Obama released a statement condemning the incident, saying, "What we have seen as surfacing, I think, are a lot of problems that have been there a long time...
 Whether it's tensions between police and communities, (or) hate crimes of the despicable sort that has just now recently surfaced on Facebook."
 Chicago Mayor Rahm Emanuel said, "Anyone who has seen it [finds the video] both sickening and sickened by it," while Illinois Governor Bruce Rauner and his wife Diana said that they were "deeply saddened and disturbed by the horrific violence" depicted in the live stream.